edrmirez/restaurant_sales_analysis/README.md

 * SQL: Data storage, cleaning, validation, and analysis.
 * Power BI: Visualization of key metrics and findings.

+## Running the SQL Scripts

+Run the SQL scripts in the following order:

+1. `sql/01_create_database.sql`
+2. `sql/02_data_validation.sql`

+Before running `01_create_database.sql`, replace the paths used by `LOAD DATA LOCAL INFILE` with the absolute location of the CSV files inside the `data/raw` directory on your computer.

+MySQL 8.0 or later is recommended.
+The `local_infile` option must also be enabled to import the CSV files.

 ## Limitations

 * The dataset does not contain customer identifiers.